Salimeh/dlstats/doc/template/IMF.rst

 =========

 :Existence of a hierarchy of datasets on web site: No
-:How to recover the information: for WEO_http://www.imf.org/external/ns/cs.aspx?id=28 , For IFS we need to creat an account for Bulk download, http://data.imf.org/?sk=5DABAFF2-C5AD-4D27-A175-1253419C02D1
+:How to recover the information: for WEO: http://www.imf.org/external/ns/cs.aspx?id=28 , For IFS we need to creat an account for Bulk download, http://data.imf.org/?sk=5DABAFF2-C5AD-4D27-A175-1253419C02D1
 Datasets
 ========